 State and private independent schools have different holiday calendars in Russia.
 State schools in Russia follow the same annual timetable set out by the Ministry of Education and Science.
 This includes holidays spread across the four seasons: a 10-day break in autumn, an 11-day break in winter, a nine-day break in spring and a break of around three months for summer (plus first graders get an extra 10-day break in February).

-Privately run international schools can set their own school holidays in Russia.
-Most follow a similar pattern of breaks – autumn, winter, spring and summer – with the main differences being:
+Privately run international schools in Russia can set their own school holidays.
+Most follow a similar pattern of breaks – autumn, winter, spring, and summer – with the main differences being:

 - Longer winter break: Russia follows the Orthodox Christmas calendar which celebrates Christmas Day on 7 January (Gregorian calendar).
 State schools typically don’t break up until the end of December.
 International schools usually close a few days before 25 December.